johnhany/awesome-list/README.md

 * [PyTorch official tutorials](https://pytorch.org/tutorials/) - Official tutorials for PyTorch.

+* [DeepLearningExamples](https://github.com/NVIDIA/DeepLearningExamples) - State-of-the-Art Deep Learning examples that are easy to train and deploy, achieving the best reproducible accuracy and performance with NVIDIA CUDA-X software stack running on NVIDIA Volta, Turing and Ampere GPUs.

+* [Learn OpenCV](https://github.com/spmallick/learnopencv) - C++ and Python Examples.

+* [nlp-with-transformers](https://github.com/nlp-with-transformers/notebooks) - Jupyter notebooks for the Natural Language Processing with Transformers book.

 * [labml.ai](https://nn.labml.ai/) - A collection of PyTorch implementations of neural networks and related algorithms, which are documented with explanations and rendered as side-by-side formatted notes.

+* [Machine Learning Notebooks](https://github.com/ageron/handson-ml) **(no longer maintained)** - This project aims at teaching you the fundamentals of Machine Learning in python.
+It contains the example code and solutions to the exercises in my O'Reilly book Hands-on Machine Learning with Scikit-Learn and TensorFlow.

+* [Machine Learning Notebooks, 3rd edition](https://github.com/ageron/handson-ml3) **(successor of Machine Learning Notebooks)** - A series of Jupyter notebooks that walk you through the fundamentals of Machine Learning and Deep Learning in Python using Scikit-Learn, Keras and TensorFlow 2.

+* [Made With ML](https://github.com/GokuMohandas/Made-With-ML) - Learn how to responsibly develop, deploy and maintain production machine learning applications.

 * [adv-financial-ml-marcos-exercises](https://github.com/fernandodelacalle/adv-financial-ml-marcos-exercises) - Exercises of the book: Advances in Financial Machine Learning by Marcos Lopez de Prado.

+* [Tensorflow Cookbook](https://github.com/taki0112/Tensorflow-Cookbook) **(not actively updated)** - Simple Tensorflow Cookbook for easy-to-use.

+* [Tensorflow2 Cookbook](https://github.com/taki0112/Tensorflow2-Cookbook) **(not actively updated)** - Simple Tensorflow 2.x Cookbook for easy-to-use

+* [TinyFlow](https://github.com/tqchen/tinyflow) **(no longer maintained)** - Tutorial code on how to build your own Deep Learning System in 2k Lines.

 # Computer Graphics